vguggilla/cse15l-lab-reports/LabReport5.md

 ---

 **TA Response** \
-The error you are getting is java.lang.UnsupportedOperationException for using the remove on an Abstract List at line 34.
+The error you are getting is java.lang.UnsupportedOperationException for using remove on an Abstract List at line 34.
 Maybe try using vim on your `ListExamples.java` to take a look at what type of list you are calling remove on in your ListExamples file.

 ---

 **Information Gained**
 ![Image](infoGained.png)
-The student will look at line 34 `list2.remove(index2);` and realize that they are calling remove on `list1` and `list2` which are Abstract Lists which is not allowed.
+The student will look at line 34: `list2.remove(index2);` and realize that they are calling remove on `list1` and `list2` which are Abstract Lists which is not allowed.
 This is the bug.
 A solution would be to create new Lists that are defined as ArrayLists copying the arguments like so: `List<String> al1 = new ArrayList<>(list1);`.
 Then calling all the functions on these Lists would make the code work.

 ---